armaaar/M3SaaS/README.md

 ## Database migration

-In order to migrate changes in tables' structure and seeds. you should make sure that `ALLOW_MIGRATION` in [`settings/constants.php`](https://github.com/armaaar/M3SaaS/blob/3258975c8a7ff7ee3e8848bae265e6592f3bc79c/settings/constants.php#L11) is set to `true`
+In order to migrate changes in tables' structure and seeds.
+You can either:

+- Set `AUTO_MIGRATION` in `settings/constants.php` to `true`
+- Set `AUTO_MIGRATION` in `settings/constants.php` to `false` and migrate manually using the following routes:
   - To migrate the master tenants database, send a get request to: `/migrate`
   - To migrate a tenant database, send a get request to: `/{tenant_id}/migrate`
   - To force seed main seeds, send the request to `/migrate/force`
   - To seed temporary seeds, send the request to `/migrate/seed`
   - To remove temporary seeds, send the request to `/migrate/deseed`

 Note: renaming columns or tables might result DROPPING the column or table entirely. so be careful!